huggingface/blog/stable_diffusion_with_diffusers.md

 Stable Diffusion has three core components:

 1. An autoencoder which maps an image to a low-dimensional latent space, and the latent representation back to an image.
-In Stable Diffusion, the autoencoder is implemented in the `AutoencodeKL` model.
+In Stable Diffusion, the autoencoder is implemented in the `AutoencodeKL` class.
 2. A text encoder model that converts text prompts to embeddings that can be passed as conditions to the UNet.
 In Stable Diffustion, the [CLIP model](https://openai.com/blog/clip/) is used for this purpose.
 3. A UNet model trained to generate the low-dimentional latent space.
 Stable Diffusion uses cross-attention in the model blocks to condition on the text.